LGBTQ history in India: 2010s

 In June 2016, a dating platform called Amour Queer Dating was launched in India, for LGBTIQ people seeking long-term companions.

-In April 2017, a ten-episode series titled Romil & Jugal paradoy of Romeo and Juliet featured two men Jugal and Romil in love fighting for family acceptance and life.
+In April 2017, a ten-episode series titled Romil & Jugal parody of Romeo and Juliet featured two men Jugal and Romil in love fighting for family acceptance and life.

 In May 2017, the first Bhopal Pride March was conducted, gathering the participation of around 200 members.

-In July 2018, Swati Bidhan Baruah became Assam 1st transgender Judge.
+In July 2018, Swati Bidhan Baruah became Assam's first transgender Judge.

 On 6 September 2018, the Supreme Court of India invalidated part of Section 377 of the Indian Penal Code making homosexuality legal in India.
 In striking down the colonial-era law that made gay sex punishable by up to 10 years in prison, one judge said the landmark decision would "pave the way for a better future."

 On July 9, 2019, 19-year-old boy Avinshu Patel committed suicide in Chennai after he was ridiculed for being homosexual.
 "Everyone knows I am a boy.
 But the way I walk, think and talk is like a girl.
 People in India do not like that," Avinshu posted on Facebook before killing himself.